repos-SO-UdeA/lab3/talleres/ejercicios_resueltos/README.md

 and returns the average of a one-dimensional array; use a loop to call this function three times.
 The other tasks should take the entire array as an argument, and the functions performing tasks “c” and “d” should return the answer to the calling program.

+**not solved**

+6. Do Programming Exercise 5, but use variable-length array function parameters.
+Design and test a function that fetches the next n characters from input (including blanks, tabs, and newlines), storing the results in an array whose address is passed as an argument.

+**answer**: